transportfoundry/itm-tutorial-R/index.md

 status: Teaching
 ---

-# Data analysis and visualization in R for transportation

 Data Carpentry's aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less